PortLLM: Personalizing Evolving Large Language Models with Training-Free and Portable Model Patches: Proposed Method

 The outputs of the $H$ attention heads are then concatenated as follows:

 where $W_o \in \mathbb{R}^{d\times d}$ is a projection matrix that combines the outputs of the different heads back into the model's hidden dimension $d$.
-After the Muli-head Self-Attention, the output is passed through a position-wise feed-forward network that consists of two linear transformations and a nonlinear activation function (like ReLU or GELU).
-Given the weight matrix of the first linear layer $W_{\text{up}}\in \mathbb{R}^{d\times d_m}$, the weight matrix of the second layer $W_{\text{down}} \in \mathbb{R}^{d_m \times d}$, bias terms $b_1 \in \mathbb{R}^{d_m}$, $b_2 \in \mathbb{R}^{d}$, and a non-linear activation function $\sigma(\cdot)$ where $d_m$ is the hidden dimension, Feed-Forward Network is applied independently to each position in the sequence as follows
+After the multi-head self-attention, the output is passed through a position-wise feed-forward network that consists of two linear transformations and a nonlinear activation function (e.g., ReLU or GELU).
+Given the weight matrix of the first linear layer $W_{\text{up}}\in \mathbb{R}^{d\times d_m}$, weight matrix of the second layer $W_{\text{down}} \in \mathbb{R}^{d_m \times d}$, bias terms $b_1 \in \mathbb{R}^{d_m}$, $b_2 \in \mathbb{R}^{d}$, and a nonlinear activation function $\sigma(\cdot)$, where $d_m$ is the hidden dimension, the feed-forward network is applied independently to each position in the sequence as follows